i0Ek3/PythonCrashCourse/code/part2/proj3/README.md

 # Learning Log Developed Flows

-The goal of this project is developed a web application--Learning Log.
+The goal of this project is developed a web application--Learning Log.<br>

+**ATTENTION!!!All of root folder leaning_log/ mentioned in this README.md same as my folder proj3/,please note.**

 ## Features
 * Record and append items